ayind002/Project--13/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the Ansible ELK Installation and VM Configuration.
+- Ansible ELK Installation and VM Configuration.
-- Update the _____ file to include...
 - Run the playbook, and navigate to ansible-playbook install-elk.yml to check that the installation worked as expected.

 _TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
+- Ran FileBeat Playing with the following command:

 - _Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
 - _Which URL do you navigate to in order to check that the ELK server is running?